Eric J. Sharpe: Career

-In 1985 he had published a bicentennial survey of all major English-language translations of the Indian sacred text the Bhagavad-Gītā.
+In 1985 he had published a bicentennial survey of all major English-language translations of the Indian sacred text the Bhagavad Gita.
 In this work he demonstrated how romantic interpretations of the Gita developed in the western world, and charted how Christian missionaries to India often misunderstood the text.

 Sharpe was also an expert on new religious movements and wrote a number of periodical essays pertaining to the controversies surrounding these groups.
 He was also an accomplished linguist and translated into the English language books by Swedish scholars such as Bertil Gärtner and Birger Gerhardsson.

 According to John Roxborogh, Sharpe was a model scholar whose work was marked by " clarity and precision in writing, a joyous curiosity, an ability to be fair, a religious sensibility and a capacity for surprise."

 His final book, which was released posthumously, was a biographical study of a famous Indian Christian, Sadhu Sundar Singh.
 Sharpe's study highlighted how Western intellectuals and clergy constructed romanticised portraits of Singh as an ideal figure.
 Many of the previous biographies of Singh have presented him as a zealous evangelical Christian who died in mysterious circumstances in Tibet.
 Those in the Liberal Christian churches have described Singh as an ideal Christian mystic.
 Sharpe's analysis exposed the symbols and myths surrounding Singh's life and ministry constructed by certain evangelical and liberal writers.
 Among the chronological and contradictory elements Sharpe investigated was the curious relationship Singh had with the followers of Emanuel Swedenborg.

 Sharpe was for many years an influential figure in the International Association for the History of Religions, hosting its international congresses in Lancaster 1975 and Sydney 1985.
 He was honoured with a life membership of the IAHR in 1995.
 He was President of The Australian Association for the Study of Religions and a Fellow of the Australian Academy of the Humanities.

 He guest lectured at Harvard University and at the University of Uppsala, Sweden, where from 1978 to 1981 he held the chair as full Professor of History of Religion.
 He held visiting appointments at Northwestern University, Evanston, Illinois; and at two Canadian universities, MacMaster in Hamilton, Ontario and the University of Manitoba in Winnipeg.

 In 1991 he was Senior Mission Scholar in Residence, Overseas Ministries Study Center, New Haven, Connecticut.

 Eric Sharpe was honoured with two separate volumes of essays by his peers.